Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 Key new requirements:

-The NOPR also solicits comments on whether NERC should conduct a white paper or study on evolving threats to low-impact assets, signaling the Commission’s concern that these systems remain an attractive vector for adversaries.
+The NOPR also solicits comments on whether NERC should conduct a white paper or study on evolving threats to Low Impact assets, signaling the Commission’s concern that these systems remain an attractive vector for adversaries.

 Why this matters

-• Operational challenges: Many entities have relied on cost-efficient but minimally secured low-impact environments.
+• Operational challenges: Many entities have relied on cost-efficient but minimally secured Low Impact environments.
 Adding authentication, encryption, and detection means more investment in tools and monitoring.

-E-2: Virtualization [Finally] Comes to CIP
+E-2: Virtualization Finally Comes to CIP

 What happened